polypoyo/nova-rs/docs/contributing.md

 ### Contact Us

-If you want to contribute, it is recommended to drop us a line over on discord so we can help onboard you properly.
-It is not manditory however.
+If you want to contribute, we recommend that you drop us a line over on Discord so we can help onboard you properly.
+However, we welcome pull requests from anyone, talking to us beforehand is not required

 ## Rust Setup

-You must have a rust 3.28+ nightly toolchain setup.
+You must have a Rust 3.28+ nightly toolchain setup.
 You also must have rustfmt installed for that toolchain so the automatically installed pre-commit hook works.
 Cargo will use nightly automatically.

 Cargo is used as expected.